micado-scale/micado-scale.github.io/docs/install/cli-install.md

           username: USERNAME
           password: PASSWORD
     ```
+    !!! tip
+        These can be [updated](/usage/admin/#update-cloud-registry-logins) on an existing cluster.

 ??? warning
     This file will be stored as a Kubernetes secret on the MiCADO Control Plane.